What is alcoholic hepatitis?

 Alcoholic hepatitis usually develops over time with continued drinking.
 But severe

-alcoholic hepatitis can develop suddenly and quickly lead to liver failure and death.
+alcoholic hepatitis can develop suddenly.
+It can quickly lead to liver failure and

-The symptoms of alcoholic hepatitis may look like other medical conditions or problems.
+The symptoms of alcoholic hepatitis may look like other health conditions or problems.

 Always see a doctor for a diagnosis.

 Your healthcare provider will take a complete health history and do a physical exam.